dimajix/flowman/docs/spec/relation/hiveUnionTable.md

 relations:
   some_table:
     kind: hiveUnionTable
+    # Specify the Hive database, where the UNION view will be created
     viewDatabase: "crm"
+    # Specify the name of the Hive UNION view
     view: "my_table"
+    # Specify the Hive database where the underlying tables are to be created
     tableDatabase: "crm"
+    # Specify the prefix of all Hive tables.
+Flowman will add numbers like 1,2,3,... to the prefix for
+    # different schema versions
     tablePrefix: "zz_my_table"
+    # Specify the location prefix of all Hive tables.
+Flowman will add numbers like 1,2,3,... to the prefix for
+    # different schema versions
     locationPrefix: "/hive/crm/zz_my_table"
     external: true
+    # Select file format
     format: parquet
+    # Add partition column
     partitions:
     - name: landing_date
       type: string
       description: "The date on which the contract event was generated"
+    # Explicitly specify the schema, which is mandatory for this relation type.
+In this case the schema is inferred
+    # from a mapping called `some_mapping`
     schema:
       kind: mapping
       mapping: some_mapping